 Indian dog breeds are among the most adaptive in the world.
-Owing to their unique genetic markup they can adjust to vagaries of weather.
+Owing to their unique genetic markup they can adjust to the vagaries of weather.
 But even they aren’t immune to neglect.

-Multiple breeds of dogs which were native to India have ceased to exist, while many others are on the brink of extinction due to ignorance and sheer neglect.
+Multiple breeds of dogs that were native to India have ceased to exist, while many others are on the brink of extinction due to ignorance and sheer neglect.
 In the mid-2000s, the Indian Post featured four Indian dog breeds on stamps to raise awareness about them and to honour their special place in Indian history.